Local moving companies in Phoenix

 - Weather: Best months to move to Akron are June, August and September as these are the driest months heat is not extreme.
 Winters are cold and dry but typically bring a mix of rain, sleet, and snow with occasional heavy snowfall and icing.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Akron.
-Get started here.
+- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
+You can choose your official move date to make sure everything gets forwarded properly to Akron Start the process here.

 Where to live in Akron